anitaonl/anita-grav/user/pages/04.blog/articles-2026/260908-liquid-network-bitcoin-hack/260908-liquid-network-bitcoin-hack.md

     default: '/liquid-hack'
 date: 2026-09-08 15:00
 dateformat: 'Y-m-d H:i'
 summary: I used Liquid knowing the federation risk.
-When 4,000 bitcoin were stolen, a software bug was to blame, not the federation.
+When 4,000 bitcoin were stolen, a software bug was to blame, not the federated custody.
 Here is what I learned so far.
 thumbnail: liquid-network-bitcoin-hack.jpg
 template: article
 ---